Top 5 Stress Management Techniques for Event Professionals

 4. Prioritize movement and mindfulness

 Incorporating regular breaks and movement throughout your day is a vital tool for stress management.
-Whether it’s a quick walk around the block while on the phone, a 10-minute yoga session between meetings, or taking the stairs instead of the lift every day, physical activity releases endorphins, the body’s natural stress relievers.
+Whether it’s a quick walk around the block while on the phone, a 10-minute yoga session between meetings, or taking the stairs instead of the lift every day – getting your body moving releases endorphins and clears your head.

 5. Reflect and recharge